scylladb/scylladb/docs/architecture/raft.rst

 Handling Failures
 ------------------
-Raft requires a quorum of nodes in a cluster to be available.
-If one or more nodes are down, but the quorum is live, reads, writes, and schema updates proceed unaffected.
+Raft requires a quorum of nodes in a cluster to proceed.
+As long as the majority of nodes are alive and connected, schema and topology updates proceed unaffected.
 When the node that was down is up again, it first contacts the cluster to fetch the latest schema and then starts serving queries.

+ScyllaDB data path, read and write requests, works with :term:`Consistency Level (CL)` , and are not dependent on Raft quorum.

-The following examples show the recovery actions depending on the number of nodes and DCs in your cluster.
+The following examples show the recovery actions depending on your cluster's number of nodes and DCs.

 Examples
 =========